jcv28/portfolio/README.md

 ## CPS - KPIs & Automations

-  #### Delivered actionable insights and driving performance improvements.
-Automated the employee onboarding process, streamlining task management, improving cross-functional communication
+  *Delivered actionable insights and driving performance improvements.
+Automated the employee onboarding process, streamlining task management, improving cross-functional communication.*

 - *Power BI*: Developed and presented IT department KPIs for three offices, delivering insightful data visualizations during monthly team meetings to drive performance improvements and strategic decisions.
 - *Streamlining Processes*: Automated the employee onboarding workflow, creating tasks for the HR and IT teams to ensure seamless completion of critical steps—like setting up email accounts, assigning equipment, and configuring software.